-Theme NO. Initiatives Priority MM6.4 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
+Theme NO. Initiatives Priority MM6.3 Establish a High Performance Vehicle Cluster.
+Medium MM6.4 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
 High MM6.5 Identify if, how much, and where, possible additional employment land for retail development is needed beyond the zoning in the Proposed District Plan.
-High Transport MM7.1 Support continued access off the Waikato Expressway (4).
-High MM7.2 Consider an overbridge that also allows access to the river and Te Araroa Trail.
-Low MM7.3 Investigate the need to seal roads that lead to the local rugby park.
-Low
+High Transport MM7.1 Advocate for a more frequent future bus service that accommodates commuters (refer to District-wide initiatives).
+High MM7.2 Support continued access off the Waikato Expressway (4).
+Medium MM7.3 Consider an overbridge that also allows access to the river and Te Araroa Trail.
+Low Infrastructure MM8.1 Resolve waste water and water reticulation issues (refer to District-wide proposals).

-4.6 TE KAUWHATA AND RANGIRIRI
+4.5 TE KAUWHATA AND RANGIRIRI

-Population (Te Kauwhata): 3,125 (2023 estimate), with growth projected to reach approximately 10,100 by 2060.
+Population (Te Kauwhata): 1,769 (2016 estimate), with growth projected to reach 3,093 by 2045.
 Location: Te Kauwhata is situated at the northern end of Lake Waikare, and south of the Whangamarino wetland.
 Te Kauwhata is east of SH1 and accessed by an interchange.
 It is located on the rail line between Meremere and Ohinewai.